 Creating both a marketing strategy and a marketing plan are essential steps toward achieving success.
 While there are literally hundreds of reasons why this is true, let’s try to break it down to a few key points.

 Knowing exactly where you are going and how you plan on getting there cuts down on needless distractions and reduces a lot of confusion.
 If your marketing strategy is strong and your marketing plan is comprehensive, the path to success should be clear.

 With a firm understanding of your target audience, your messaging should always find the mark.
 But you have to be very specific to make an impact.
 Dig deep.
 Uncover a nugget that only your product or service can satisfy.

 This may sound odd considering we’re in an industry that celebrates individuality and free thinking.
 But it’s true.
 Everyone must understand the strategy and plan and be on the same page.
 Roles, responsibilities and accountability must be owned by each member of the team.
 When you don’t have to worry about staying organized, the creativity will flourish.

-Resources and Budget.
 Your strategy and plan will outline exactly what you need and who you need to bring it to life.
 It will identify areas in which you may need to allocate more staff, purchase additional software or bring in specialized expertise.
 It will also define your budget and timeline so you don’t run out of either.

-Competitive Edge.
 Any brand that creates marketing without a strategy and plan is already in trouble.
-It’s like a boat without a rudder – who knows where you’ll end up?
-Creating and sticking to your strategy and plan will ensure you always stay on course.
+It’s like a boat without a rudder – who knows where you’ll end Creating and sticking to your strategy and plan will ensure you always stay on course.
 And keep your message on brand.
 Do the strategy and planning work on the upfront and you’ll start off ahead of half of your competition.

 WHAT ARE TEST PILOT’S THOUGHTS ON STRATEGY AND PLANNING?

 At Test Pilot, we believe the brand is the most important and powerful element a company, product or service has.
 But if that brand is to reach its full potential, a solid marketing strategy and marketing plan must be created before any marketing or advertising effort can even begin.
-For all the reasons discussed above, and from over 50 years of combined experience, we’ve seen firsthand what happens to brands that do not put the time and energy into creating their marketing strategy and plan.
-From creating a SMART strategy (Specific, Measurable, Attainable, Realistic, Timely) to uncovering the deep-seated human truth only our client can satisfy, the strategy and planning play a critical role when creating marketing and advertising that help our clients brands resonate with their target audience and achieve greater ROI.
+For all the reasons discussed above, and from over 50 years of combined experience, our advertising agency has seen firsthand what happens to brands that do not put the time and energy into creating their marketing strategy and plan.
+From creating a SMART strategy (Specific, Measurable, Attainable, Realistic, Timely) to uncovering the deep-seated human truth only our client can satisfy, the strategy and planning play a critical role when creating marketing and advertising that help our clients’ brands resonate with their target audience and achieve greater ROI.